SynctreeRndTech/synctreerndtech.github.io/en/how-to-use/intro.md

 -   Easy API creation
 -   How to utilize the API for Google, Youtube, and Naver.

-You can develop API with SyncTree through the 2 steps below!
+You can develop API with SyncTree through the next 2 steps!